A Million Little Things

 A Million Little Things is an American family drama television series created by DJ Nash for ABC.
 Produced by ABC Signature and Kapital Entertainment, it features an ensemble cast including David Giuntoli, Grace Park, Romany Malco, Christina Moses, Allison Miller, James Roday Rodriguez, Stéphanie Szostak, Tristan Byon, and Lizzy Greene.
-The show received a put pilot commitment at ABC in August 2017; A Million Little Things was ordered to series in May 2018 and premiered on September 26, 2018.
-In May 2021, the series was renewed for a fourth season which premiered on September 22, 2021.
-In May 2022, the series was renewed for a fifth season.
-In November 2022, it was announced that the fifth season would be the last for the series, with the season premiering on February 8, 2023.
+The series aired from September 26, 2018 until May 3, 2023, across five seasons and 87 episodes.

 Premise

 In Boston, a tight-knit circle of friends is shocked after a member of the group unexpectedly dies by suicide.
 The friends realize that they need to finally start living life as they cope with their loss.
 The title is a reference to the saying "Friendship isn't a big thing – it's a million little things".